kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Limitations

-If retrieval fails, output is wrong.
+If retrieval fails, output is wrong
-Bad chunks confuse the model.
+Bad chunks confuse the model
 Prompt length and token cost still matter

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment helps you plan appropriately and avoid nasty surprises.